The-XYZ-Company/container-research/poc/README.md

 # Poc
-## Docker networking and Iptables Relation
+## Docker and iptables: a dynamic duo for networking virtuosity